 No plan in Canada covers every drug on the market.
 The plan covers approved drugs that are currently on the New Brunswick Drug Plans Formulary which adheres to a national evidenced-based drug review process currently used by public drug plans across Canada.

 No, when generic products are available for a brand name drug, the New Brunswick Drug Plan will only reimburse pharmacies for the lowest cost generic product.
 Members who choose to receive a brand name product when a generic product exists are responsible for paying any difference in price.

 Information on the safety and effectiveness of generic drugs is available on Health Canada’s website.

 The New Brunswick Drug Plan covers drugs listed on the New Brunswick Drug Plans Formulary which covers more than 5,000 drugs including many high cost drugs.
 No plan in Canada covers every drug on the market.
 The plan will cover approved drugs which have undergone a national evidenced-based drug review process currently used by public drug plans across Canada.
 On an ongoing basis, drugs will be added to the Formulary following the same standard process.

 Drugs not listed on the Formulary may be requested in certain circumstances; however, the drug requested must be authorized for sale and use by Health Canada.

 The New Brunswick Drug Plan covers prescription drugs only.
 Vaccines, medical devices, supplies and equipment (e.g. diabetic supplies, ostomy supplies, oxygen, etc.) are not eligible benefits under the New Brunswick Drug Plan formulary.
 Some private insurers offer extended health benefits that cover these products.

-The premium and copayment amounts are outlined in the table below.
-The premiums and maximum copayments are calculated based on the annual family income, as indicated by Canada Revenue Agency (CRA) tax return for the tax year immediately preceding the current tax year.
+The premium and copayment amounts are available online.
+The premiums and maximum copayments are based on the annual family income, as indicated by Canada Revenue Agency (CRA) tax return for the tax year immediately preceding the current tax year.
 All adult plan members pay monthly premiums to be part of the plan.
-Children 18 and younger will not pay premiums but a parent must be enroled in the plan.
+Children 18 and younger do not pay premiums but a parent/guardian must be enroled in the plan.
 All plan members must pay a 30% copayment up to a maximum amount per prescription.